dkumor/rtcbot/examples/webrtc/README.md

 WebRTC's core goal is fast peer-to-peer communication between clients.
 An example of this is video chat.
 Suppose you and your friend both connect to a web server to talk with each other.
 The video from your friend's webcam first travels to the server, and then is forwarded from the server to you.
 This is not ideal - if the server is in another country, your video connection would have a lot of latency, since it needs to travel a large distance - even if you and your friend are connected to the same wifi!

-WebRTC fixes this by establishing a direct connection between you and your friend - with WebRTC, the video signal would never even leave your local network, giving high quality and very low latency communication.
+WebRTC fixes this by trying to establish a direct connection between you and your friend - with WebRTC, the video signal would never even leave your local network, giving high quality and very low latency communication.
 The remote server is only used to help create the connection.
 Furthermore, the protocol includes mechanisms for passing connections through firewalls, and other complex network configurations.

 The above technology is unimportant to us at the moment, since we will connect directly to the server anyways (no intermediate hops), but will become relevant once we try controlling the robot over a 4G connection, where the server and peer become decoupled.